pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

-Some people who swear by homeopathy;
+Some people swear by homeopathy;
 others stand firmly with science.
 But there are minds where both ideas coexist in harmony.
 I have met people who are staunch supporters of science -- they understand vaccines, adhere to public health guidelines